dokoch/Information_Structures/00_Getting_Setup/README.md

 ## Introduction
 These instructions are for Lipscomb University students who are enrolled in **Information Structures (MSDS5023/DS3223)** and our **SAS/Python Bootcamp**.
-The goal is to get your Python environment configured and ready for use with your **SAS OnDemand for Academics** cloud instance using Python.
+The goal is to get your Python environment configured and ready for use with your **SAS OnDemand for Academics** cloud instance.

 ---